 '/favorites'the favorited cards are displayed.

-- 4 - The application completes all 3 iterations above and implements one or more of the extensions.
+- 4 - The application completes all 6 iterations above and implements the extension.

 - 2 - The application is in a usable state, but is missing some of the features outlined in the specification above.